davidpots/playsongnotes/_lessons/132 [Tom T Hall] The Year That Clayton Delaney Died.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Dbpd_loJUu8?showinfo=0" frameborder="0" allowfullscreen></iframe>

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title %}

+## Editor's notes

+In this video I'll show a tutorial for the the classic country intro lick heard in "The Year That Clayton Delaney Died" by Tom T. Hall.
+Even if you've never heard this song before, I'll bet the style of this intro lick is one you feel like you've heard a thousand times.
+It uses only two chords, but requires a bit of practice to pull of...
+I'll show you how it's done, complete with some tabs and exercise to break things into small pieces.

 ## Capo 1st fret